Skip to main content

 • Session: Evaluate and enforce policies at connection time

-• Pre-Request: Evaluate and enforce policies before query execution
+• Request: Evaluate and enforce policies before query execution

-• Post-Request: Evaluate and enforce policies after data retrieval
+• Response: Evaluate and enforce policies after data retrieval